CancerDataAggregator/CDA-HelpDesk/docs/source/ETL.md

 #### Transformation

 Transformation in this section can for the most part be broken into two steps.
 The first transformation step has both structural and simple field name changes to the extracted data files.
 The details of this process are slightly different for each DC, however the end result is the same.
 Each entry in the resultant file still correlates to a case/**ResearchSubject**, but is in an equivalent structure to the final schema where each entry will correspond to a Subject.
-In this file, Subjects may correspond to multiple entries, and must be aggregated together.
+In this file, Subjects may correspond to multiple entries and must be aggregated together.

 The second step aggregates Subjects together from the same DC.
 For all entries that belong to the same **Subject**, the **ResearchSubject** records are appended underneath the same **Subject** entity.
-After this step, the data from each DC is in a common data format, and ready for merging.
+After this step, the data from each DC is in a common data format and ready for merging.

 For this section, the DC’s are similar enough that the differences can be shown with a simple mapping from GDC/PDC fields to the common data format found [here](https://docs.google.com/spreadsheets/d/1C3iyOYN9R1UGFMa7EazHxtsabPOPlT0vvAPRDGQXPZI/edit?usp=sharing).